 Language Is the Human Version of APIs

 This is, fortunately, not science fiction.
 But let’s take a look at what it means to your business right now.
 Leaving tech aside for a moment, consider what a global marketplace looks like.
 It is loud, busy, confusing, and dynamic.
 Vendors and products vie for attention.
 Huge sums of money exchange hands in milliseconds, constantly.
-Lots of opportunity, if you can cut through the chaos of information.
+Lots of opportunities if you can cut through the chaos of information.
 Language is the human equivalent of the APIs discussed above.

 Like the data those interfaces process, localization helps your business cut through the confusion created in a marketplace where literally hundreds of language variants may be spoken.
 It turns your product information into something a buyer can understand, on their own terms.
 Fantastic, right?
 That is until you are a product manager tasked with getting that information translated into ten, twenty, or even just two languages.
 Not just translated but translated well.